-Many stroke patients not receiving emergency treatment quickly enoughDecember 4th, 2012 in Cardiology /
+Many stroke patients not receiving emergency treatment quickly enoughDecember 4, 2012 in Medicine & Health / Cardiology

 (Medical Xpress)—Many people do not recognise the signs of stroke and delay calling emergency services, limiting their chances of getting effective early treatment, a new study has revealed.
 Even those who think they are having a stroke often do not act fast enough.